daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 cd playground-duckdb
 ```

-Download the bank campaign dataset you are going to perform data tasks on which is in CSV format, from Github repo [here](https://github.com/c0d33ngr/playground-duckdb/blob/main/bank_marketing.csv).
+Download the bank campaign dataset you are going to perform data tasks on which is in CSV format, from GitHub repo [here](https://github.com/c0d33ngr/playground-duckdb/blob/main/bank_marketing.csv).

 Note: It has to be in the directory of your clone repository.
 In my case, it's inside `playground-duckdb`.